tshepang/blog-movies/content/movies/top visual effects.rst

 #.
 King Kong
 #.
 2012
 #. `The Avengers`__
-#.
-The Lord of the Rings: The Return of the King (tie) The Matrix
+#. - The Lord of the Rings: The Return of the King
-   Reloaded
+   - The Matrix
 #.
 Pirates of the Caribbean: Dead Man's Chest
 #.
 Avatar__
 #.
 Battleship__